 What is Chin-Chin?

 Chin-chin is a beloved, light, buttery, crispy snack that began in Sierra Leone in the 1940s.
-It gained popularity in Nigeria and my family has guarded our recipe for over four decades.
+It gained popularity in Nigeria and my family has guarded our recipe for over five decades.

 As its newest conservator, it is my honor to bring our chin-chin to people all over the world!
 Feel free to send us your ‘love at first bite’ videos of Mikey’s Gourmet Chin-Chin on our Instagram page!